codedazur/toolkit/packages/cdk-static-site/README.md

 ### Named Pages

-This rewrite mode assumes that ambiguous requests are file paths and rewrite them to that file.
+This rewrite mode assumes that ambiguous requests are file paths and rewrites them to that file.

 ```ts
 new StaticSite({